HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-08-blockchain-governance.md

 further_reads: [zenip_process, a_cross_sectional_overview_of_cryptoasset_governance, who_controls_bitoin_core, zcash_placeholder_considerations, bitcoin_governance, zcash_and_the_founder_incentive_trilemma]
 ---

-One of the most highly valued properties of public blockchain protocols are their level of decentralization.
-Usually there is a lot of focus on how decentralized the block generation process is but little on how code and other changes are decided upon.
+One of the most highly valued properties of public blockchain protocols is their level of decentralization.
+Usually, there is a lot of focus on how decentralized the block generation process is but little on how code and other changes are decided upon.
 Governance is the keyword here.

 While there is no deterministic way of assigning a "decentralization score" to a given project, some certainly seem to be goverened by a larger and more diverse group of people than others and you may consider these as being more decentralized.